oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 5. Proceed to Task 4, Step 7.

-## Task 4: Load data into the MySQL DB System
+## Task 4: Load data into the HeatWave DB system

 1. In the Oracle Cloud console global header, click **Developer tools**, and then select **Cloud Shell**.
 Cloud Shell opens in a panel at the bottom of the console.